AI-generated (Gemini Pro)

 Regulatory standards have evolved.
 A compliant banner today must go beyond simple "Accept" buttons, as set out in the EDPB Cookie Banner Taskforce report:

 - Button Parity: The "Reject All" button must be as easy to find, click, and see as the "Accept All" button.
 No more hiding rejection behind "Settings."
+For Consent Mode v2 requirements with Google tags, see our dedicated guide.

 - Prior Consent (Zero-Load): No non-essential cookies (Analytics, Meta Pixel, etc.) may be placed until the user provides affirmative consent.